 The mobile half of the Fe2O3 suite.
-One Rust core, seven Kotlin / Compose apps, synced over Syncthing — no Google account, no cloud middleman.
+One Rust core, thirteen Kotlin / Compose apps, synced over Syncthing — no Google account, no cloud middleman.

 Each app carries one Fe2O3 workflow off the laptop and onto an Android phone.
 The interesting code lives in Rust and is shared with the desktop tools, so the phone and the terminal compute identically — the Kotlin side stays a thin shell.